farspeak/farspeak/README.md

-# Farspeak: YAML to AI / Config For AIs
+# Template to Worfklows / Reports

-Welcome to Farspeak: YAML to AI!
+Welcome to Template to Worfklows / Reports.
 This repository allows you to easily transform structured YAML files into a comprehensive knowledge base using web scrapers and tools, then store this data in MongoDB Atlas.
 With the Farspeak NPM package, you can build applications quickly and efficiently.

 ## Features